Discriminatory Price Mechanism for Smart Grid: System Model

-There is a retailer or utility company $R$ who purchases electricity from the wholesale market and supplies to a community of $N$ consumers.
-Time is slotted.
-The retailer selects a price for each period by anticipating the amount of energy that will be consumed in that period.
-Note that the duration of the period can be of any magnitude, however, if the duration is small, a retailer may need to compute prices a large number of times within a given day.
-In every period $k$, she communicates her prices to the consumers based on which they choose their elastic demands for the said period.
+There is a retailer or utility company $R$ that purchases electricity from the wholesale market and supplies to a community of $N$ consumers.
+Time is discretized into $K$ periods.
+In each of the $k^{th}$ periods ($k \in \{1,2,...,K$), the retailer communicates their prices to the consumers based on which they choose their demands for the said period.
+Note that the duration of a period can be of any magnitude; however, the computational and communication overheads for the retailer increase as the duration of each time period decreases.

-Every household also has an inelastic demand in each period which needs to be satisfied.
-The examples of inelastic loads are electricity required to switch on lights or TV.
-Total demand for a household in a period consists of both elastic and inelastic demand.
-An user may choose the temperature setting of its household.
-Further, it can also choose how much to use for charging the batteries of electric vehicles.
-Those are a few examples of elastic demand.
+Total demand for a household in a period has both elastic and inelastic components.
+The inelastic component caters to the energy requirement to operate basic household appliances like lights, fans, refrigerator etc. The elastic component takes care of more extensive needs like maintaining a pleasant temperature setting inside the household (HVAC) or charging an EV.